FGPullen/webStructure/README.md

 # WebStructure project @ CMU LTI
 The idea is analyzing web pages' structures for a better crawler which extracts contents more intelligently.
 ## Crawler
-Crawler sites with annotated groups with BFS strategy.
+This module crawls sites with annotated groups using simple BFS strategy.

 ## Cluster
-Extract Xpaths and calculate features for clustering and classification.
+This module extracts Xpaths and calculate features for clustering and classification.
+HITS idea is also implemented in this module.

 * For clustering algorithm, the following six python files are most important:

 page.py
 data structure for one web page